about plein air for the park

 Connecting the land and people through a shared artistic experience.

 Plein Air for the Park offers visitors a unique experience - a chance to see this majestic landscape through the eyes of 40 of the nation's top artists.

-Numerous live demonstrations, like the Artists In The Environment program and the Quick Draw, are rare opportunities to enjoy connecting with the artists and their process in a personal way,
+Artist demonstrations, like Painting On The Square and the Quick Draw, offer enthusiasts and patrons rare opportunities to enjoy connecting with the artists, and watching their process unfold, in a personal way.

 Continuing a century-old artistic tradition

 First put into widespread practice by the French Impressionists, painting "en plein aire" (in the open air) has been an integral part of the American landscape painting tradition for over 100 years.
-Working on location, directly from life, enables the artist to translate their experience of the light, weather, and landscape in the most immediate way, yielding canvases rich with freshness, spontaneity, and emotional content.
+Working on location, directly from life, enables the artist to translate their experience of the light, weather, and landscape in the most immediate way, yielding canvases rich with freshness, spontaneity, and emotional impact.